sharadregoti/tyk-docs/tyk-docs/content/tyk-self-managed.md

 - `storage.use_ssl`: Set this to true to enable TLS encryption for the connection.

-- `storage.ssl_secure_skip_verify`: A flag that, when set to true, instructs the application not to verify the Redis server's TLS certificate.
+- `storage.ssl_insecure_skip_verify`: A flag that, when set to true, instructs the application not to verify the Redis server's TLS certificate.
 This is not recommended for production due to the risk of `man-in-the-middle` attacks.

 From **Tyk 5.3**, additional options are available for more granular control: